pushfoo/docker-gren/README.md

 > Please [make a PR][] if I got something wrong below.
 > I'm fairly new to both Elm and Gren, so the chances are high.

+[syntax and feature differences]: https://gren-lang.org/book/appendix/faq/#what-are-the-differences-between-gren-and-elm

-Gren's community is currently young and small, but it's very passionate.
-Some of the available packages already implement features which Elm avoids by design.
-Even better, many of them seem surprisingly mature!
+In addition to some [syntax and feature differences][], some Gren packages implement features which Elm avoids by design.

 | Task                         | Exemplary Gren Package  | Does Elm Have an Equivalent?          |
 |------------------------------|-------------------------|---------------------------------------|